SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

 ![✅ Figure: Good example - Single request at the top-level server and passing props down](2024-08-28_16-21-56.png)

 * **Caching Data at a Top-Level and Accessing It When Necessary:**

   * If passing props is not feasible (e.g., when a component depends on Next.js router information), you should make a general top-level request, cache the data, and then access it directly from the cache within the component.
-  * This approach ensures efficient data retrieval and reduces the server load.
+  * This approach ensures efficient data retrieval and reduces the server load at build time.

 ## 2. Improving Runtime Performance